CalebJohn/joplin-rich-markdown/README.md

 ![Example of images being rendered in markdown editor](https://github.com/CalebJohn/joplin-rich-markdown/blob/main/examples/inline_image.png)

 ## Checkbox
-Checkboxes can be toggled in the markdown source by Ctrl (or Opt) + Clicking between the square brackets.
+Checkboxes can be toggled in the markdown source by Ctrl (or Opt) + Clicking or with the  Perform action command in the context menu.

 This is enabled by default.

 ## Links
-Links can be followed by Ctrl (or Opt) + Clicking.
+Links can be followed by Ctrl (or Opt) + Clicking or with the Perform action command in the context menu.

 This is enabled by default.